 Speaking of birds, you may want to bring your binoculars along, because more than 200 species pass through this migratory flyway each year.
 If you still have energy after a jaunt on the trails, paddle the 3.4-mile water trail or bike the adjoining Great River State Trail.

-Wisconsin’s Northwoods may be the state’s ultimate ATV playground, but you don’t even have to go as far north as Milwaukee for a trail-riding adventure.
-This 4,515-acre park, originally planned for use as an air base, is in Wisconsin’s southeastern corner and offers about 14 miles of trails for ATVs/UTVs or off-highway motorcycle trails.
+Wisconsin’s Northwoods may be the state’s ultimate ATV playground, but even Milwaukee has thrilling trail-riding adventure.
+The Richard Bong State Recreation Area in Wisconsin’s southeastern corner offers about 14 miles of trails for ATVs/UTVs and off-highway motorcycle trails.

 Two campgrounds boast more than 200 sites combined, and you’ll also find six group areas and a cabin for people with disabilities.
 Some unusual highlights include special use zones for model aircraft, hang gliders and hot air balloons, as well as areas for training falcons and hunting or sled dogs.
 Hiking, biking, fishing, swimming and horseback riding round out the other offerings.

-One of Wisconsin’s rails-to-trails conversions, this 14-mile crushed stone path passes through small Wisconsin towns on its way from Amery to Dresser in Polk County.
-Popular for hiking, biking, cross-country skiing and snowshoeing, the trail will take you from woodlands to wetlands and prairies, skirting as many scenic lakes as its name suggests.
+The Stower Seven Lakes State Trail is one of Wisconsin’s rails-to-trails conversions.
+This 14-mile crushed stone path passes through small Wisconsin towns on its way from Amery to Dresser in Polk County.
+Popular for hiking, biking, cross-country skiing and snowshoeing, the trail will take you from woodlands to wetlands to prairies, skirting as many scenic lakes as its name suggests.

 If you’re looking for camping and more to do, Wisconsin’s oldest state park, Interstate Park, is just a few miles north of the trail’s end.

-Camping comes with a view at one of Wisconsin’s three original state parks, where you can pitch your tent on a dizzying blufftop above the confluence of the Wisconsin and Mississippi rivers.
-Historic sights include thousand-year-old Native American mounds (don’t miss the bear effigy!) and stone walls constructed during the Great Depression by the Civilian Conservation Corps.
+Camping comes with a view at one of Wisconsin’s three original state parks, Wyalusing State Park.
+Here, you can pitch your tent on a dizzying blufftop above the confluence of the Wisconsin and Mississippi rivers.
+Historic sights include thousand-year-old Native American mounds (don’t miss the bear effigy) and stone walls constructed during the Great Depression by the Civilian Conservation Corps.

-The 455-acre lake at Yellowstone, a rarity in southwestern Wisconsin, means this state park is all about fun on the water.
+The 455-acre lake at Yellowstone Lake State Park means this state park is all about fun on the water.
 Walleye and crappies are abundant, and you can even borrow fishing equipment from the office to try your luck reeling them in.
 Boat rentals and two launches offer access to the lake, and an accessible fishing and picnic area is close by.
 If you’re not a fan of fishing, throw your suit on in the beachside bathhouse and take a swim!

 Discover more scenic spots around Wisconsin with these 7 Awe-Inspiring Natural Wonders!